DataBiosphere/data-explorer-indexers/bigquery/deploy/README.md

     * Change `Machine type` to `4 vCPUs`.
 (Otherwise will get Insufficient CPU error.)
     * Expand `More` and select the service account you just created.
     * Click `Create`
-  * After cluster has finished creating, run:
+  * After cluster has finished creating, run this command to point `kubectl` to the right cluster.
     ```
     gcloud container clusters get-credentials elasticsearch-cluster --zone MY_ZONE
     ```
-    This will make `kubectl` use this cluster.
+    `MY_ZONE` is the [zone where elasticsearch-cluster is running](https://console.cloud.google.com/kubernetes/list), e.g. `us-central1`.

 * Run Elasticsearch on GKE
   * Deploy Elasticsearch.
 From project root: